-- 2.1 The Council has a strategic vision for Chichester District(1), and the Planning Policy team produces documents containing the planning policies to achieve it. - 2.2 They consider a range of different issues such as the provision of new housing, and the delivery of employment, retail and open space, seeking to ensure that these are delivered in the right place at the right time. - 2.3 There are two main types of planning document; Development Plan Documents (the Local Plan) and Supplementary Planning Documents. - 2.4 Development Plan Documents are formal plans that set out policies for a particular geographical area.
-They are subject to public consultation and a Sustainability Appraisal (an assessment of the economic, social and environmental impacts of a plan).
-They must also be considered at independent examination and obtain Council approval before they can be adopted. - 2.5 Supplementary Planning Documents can expand upon a particular theme covered in a Development Plan Document to provide additional detail and guidance.
+- 2.1 The council has a strategic vision for Chichester District, and the Planning Policy team produces documents containing the planning policies to achieve it. - 2.2 They consider a range of different issues such as the provision of new housing, and the delivery of employment, retail and open space, seeking to ensure that these are delivered in the right place at the right time. - 2.3 There are two main types of planning document; Development Plan Documents (the Local Plan) and Supplementary Planning Documents. - 2.4 Development Plan Documents are formal plans that set out policies for a particular geographical area.
+They are subject to public consultation and a Sustainability Appraisal, which is an assessment of the economic, social and environmental impacts of a plan.
+They must also be considered at independent examination and obtain Full Council approval before they can be adopted. - 2.5 Supplementary Planning Documents can expand upon a particular theme covered in a Development Plan Document to provide additional detail and guidance.
 These are also subject to consultation and may sometimes require a Sustainability Appraisal.
-Although Supplementary Planning Documents are not subject to independent examination, they need to obtain approval at Council. - 2.6 The South Downs National Park Authority became a Local Planning Authority from 1 April 2011.
-As a result the Chichester District Local Plan, together with the housing and employment requirements identified in the Local Plan, relate only to that part of the District that does not fall within the Park Authority boundary. - 2.7 The South Downs National Park Authority will be producing its own Local Plan.
+Although Supplementary Planning Documents are not subject to independent examination, they need to obtain approval at Full Council. - 2.6 The Chichester District Local Plan, together with the housing and employment requirements identified therein, relate to the part of the district that does not fall within the park authority boundary.
+The South Downs National Park Authority produces its own Local Plan.
+Their current Plan was adopted in July 2019.